Idiopathic pneumonia syndrome

-Idiopathic pneumonia syndrome (IPS) is a term that defines a set of pneumonia-like symptoms that occur with no sign of infection in the lung.
+Idiopathic pneumonia syndrome (IPS) is a set of pneumonia-like symptoms that occur with no sign of infection in the lung.
 Idiopathic pneumonia syndrome is a serious condition that occurs as a complication of a stem cell transplant.

 Symptoms

 The symptoms are pneumonia-like, and include fever, chills, coughing, and breathing problems.

 Risk factors

 IPS is a complication of a stem cell transplant.
 The incubation period ranges between 4 and 106 days, but mostly is about 22 days from transplant.

 Additional risk factors for IPS include total body irradiation dose, age, graft vs host disease, and multi organ failure.

 While older reports suggest a rate of as high as 15% of stem cell transplants resulting in IPS, recent studies suggest this is lowering.

 Diagnosis

 If a patient develops symptoms of IPS after a stem-cell transplant, IPS is a de facto diagnosis if there is no identifiable cause of infection.